 The whole idea behind this site it that sustainability at some level is within our reach.
 Sure, we’ll all still have to buy things at the grocery store.
-And maybe some aspects of living a more sustainable life just aren’t your cup of tea.
+And maybe some aspects of living a more self-reliant lifestyle just aren’t your cup of tea.
 But look around your home or your office.
 There’s so much room for improvement.
-And that’s why I’m here.
+And that’s what brought me here.

-I’m still on the path to sustainability myself, but I’ve been on that path long enough that I’ve got knowledge to share.
+I’m still on the path toward better self-reliance myself, but I’ve been on that path long enough that I’ve got knowledge to share.
 I’ve had so many people ask me lately how to plant a garden.
-Or how to make jelly.
-Or how to compost.
-Or how to raise chickens.
+Or how to make jelly, compost, or raise chickens.
 Because I’ve been doing these things for most of my adult life, it’s easy for me to share that knowledge.
 On the other hand, I’ve never made my own soap or raised rabbits.
 When I decide to try to tackle those projects, you’ll be the first to hear about my success (or failure).

 This site is here because of a conversation I had with one friend about making a more self-sufficient life doable.
 The idea of foregoing the convenience of modern America and embracing a do-it-yourself attitude is a daunting one for many people.
 But mostly?
 It’s about a change in attitude.
 In a world where soup comes in a can, pudding from a box, and bread from a bag it’s easy to forget that just a few decades ago those items were made at home from scratch – maybe even from foods grown right outside the door.